otavioschwanck/mood-nvim/handbook.md

 ### For additional commands, just press SPC and follow your heart.

 # Alacritty + Tmux + Tmuxinator

 Use tmuxinator to start one or more projects.
 Use tmux + alacritty (terminal) to work with terminal.

 Install alacritty in your system.
 Use Alt (or command) + 1 to 9 to change tmux window, Alt + t to create new Tmux Tab, etc.
 Alt + x to close the tab.

+The prefix for tmux is C-x.

+Mood install automatically the configuration for tmux and alacritty for you, matching the neovim theme.

+If you want to use tmux, install the plugin manager for IT: git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm

+And after the first start, press C-x I to install the plugins from mood configuration.